paulcager/osgrid-server/README.md

 ## Usage

-The easiest way to avoid environmental or Node versioning problems is to start the server using Docker:
+The easiest way is to start the server using Docker:

     docker run -d --rm --name osgrid-server -p 9090:9090 paulcager/osgrid-server